astronomer/astronomer/docs/testing.md

 __2. Am I ready to install Kubernetes?__

-You will need to use the flag that cooresponds to the cloud provider.
+You will need to use the flag that corresponds to the cloud provider.

 ```shell
 # AWS